richard-delorenzi/web-site/source/sections/0_Introduction/1_a_new_story.md

 It will seem at first that everything that you know will have to be unlearnt.
 Do not worry, you are a good learner, and not everything has to be un-learnt.
 Many of the thinking strategies will still be of use.
 And, the laws of physics will not change; only how you apply them.

 I can not tell you what to do.
 I am but a fellow traveller.
 I can guide you, You can guide me, as we travel together.

+# :todo: telling stories
+Add section on how everything is affected my stories How we seen to tell stories of a new way
+How we had good stories in the past
+How there stories have been subverted, or replaced.